Our guide to demonstrating equivalence between delivery methods.

-Equivalence reporting means analysing test data to determine whether all candidates receive an equivalent testing experience.
+Equivalence reporting means analyzing test data to determine whether all candidates receive an equivalent testing experience.
 This includes determining that they have the same chance of passing, regardless of factors such as the test form they receive, the format of the exam, or the delivery method used.
 The term ‘form equivalence’ may be more familiar, as it is standard practice that tests with multiple test forms would undergo analysis to ensure that they are psychometrically equivalent.

 Rather than test form variation, this article concerns the perceived potential impact of changing the method of test delivery, and what evidence can be developed to prove that the delivery mode does not impact results.

-Historically, this kind of equivalence reporting was carried out when testing programmes transitioned from paper-based to computer-based testing (CBT).
+Historically, this kind of equivalence reporting was carried out when testing programs transitioned from paper-based to computer-based testing (CBT).
 When CBT was first introduced, there was a lot of anxiety about the change, with a subsequent intense period of research that provided evidence of the delivery methods’ comparability.
 Similarly, we’re now seeing another shift in delivery methods, due to the impact of COVID-19.
-For many organisations, this has been a rapid and forced shift, making equivalence reporting even more imperative.
+For many organizations, this has been a rapid and forced shift, making equivalence reporting even more imperative.

 Equivalence reporting gathers evidence from test data collected during both the “old” and the “new” methods of delivery.
 Analyses are then run to demonstrate the lack of any differences and ensure that the same results judgements can be made about candidates regardless of how the test has been delivered.

-Unaccredited organisations, or those that do not have a psychometrician on board, may be unaware that they should be carrying out this kind of reporting on delivery methods even when the test content remains unchanged.
+Unaccredited organizations, or those that do not have a psychometrician on board, may be unaware that they should be carrying out this kind of reporting on delivery methods even when the test content remains unchanged.
 Accrediting and regulatory bodies have requirements regarding fairness, validity, and consistent exam administration, all of which can be affected by varying delivery methods.
-Equivalence reporting can be provided by the testing organisation to prove that these requirements are still being met.
+Equivalence reporting can be provided by the testing organization to prove that these requirements are still being met.

 Why is it important?